Jane Weaver: Solo career

 2015's The Amber Light album is an extension of The Silver Globe, with three remixes from that album alongside four new songs and three instrumentals.
 It was made available both with the "Deluxe Version" of The Silver Globe and as a separate release.

 Another album, Modern Kosmology was released in 2017, with Can vocalist Malcolm Mooney performing guest vocals on the track, "Ravenspoint".

 During October and November 2018, Weaver completed the short "Loops in the Secret Society" solo tour of England and Scotland, in support of her two most recent albums.
 Loops in the Secret Society was also the title of her double album released in June 2019 by Fire Records.
 The album contained reimagined and remixed versions of songs from her two previous albums.
 The deluxe bookback CD edition, released on 15 November, also contained a DVD featuring the experimental film installation which was featured on her previous tour.
 It was directed by Nick Farrimond.
 The first single from the album, "Slow Motion (Loops Variation)", was released in March 2019.

 Together with Peter Philipson and Raz Ullah, under the name of Fenella, Weaver recorded a reimagined soundtrack to the 1981 cult animated movie Fehérlófia by Hungarian director Marcell Jankovics.
 The album was released on vinyl only on 8 November 2019 on Fire Records.
-A second Fenella album, titled The Metallic Index, will be released on 11 November 2022 also on Fire Records.
+A second Fenella album, titled The Metallic Index, was released on 11 November 2022 also on Fire Records.

 Weaver released a single in October 2020 entitled "The Revolution of Super Visions", from her forthcoming album Flock.
 A second single, "Heartlow", and official video were released in January 2021.
 The album was released in March 2021 to favourable reviews, Rough Trade also made Flock their 'Album of the Month'.
 On release week, the album peaked at No. 24 in the UK Albums Chart, the first time that Weaver has entered the Top 40.
 Weaver also announced in October 2020 that she had a UK tour planned for June 2021.
 The tour was rescheduled in March 2021 to November 2021 and February/March 2022 due to the COVID-19 pandemic.

+"Love in Constant Spectacle" is the title of a song and official video released in November 2023, which was followed by two other tracks titled "Perfect Storm" in January 2024 and "Romantic Worlds" in February 2024.
+Weaver also announced in January 2024 that the title of her new album is Love in Constant Spectacle.
+It was released on 5 April 2024.
+The album was produced in collaboration with John Parish.
+Following the release of the album Weaver will tour the UK and Ireland in April and May 2024.